ivos/git-crash-course/Readme.md

 Branch names can be **namespaced** using a slash `/` separator.
-You can e.g. namespace all the branches containing work-in-progress that is not yet integrated into develop with `feature`, so `feature/edit-customer` branch may be used to implement new functionality to edit a customer.
+You can e.g. namespace all the branches containing work-in-progress that is not yet integrated into `develop` with "feature", so `feature/edit-customer` branch may be used to implement new functionality to edit a customer.
 Notice also that branch names are in kebab case, i.e. all lowercase with  words separated by dashes.